 This made my month.
 The morass of corruption and apathy that best describes the American education system is thrown into such sharp relief by this statement.
 Not only are the young women being encouraged to develop their skills in an environment that interests them, but the honest awareness of what it means to be young is so reassuring.
 Having to be good at welding so your shit doesn’t fall apart, as opposed to taking some stupid standardized final is wonderful, and I bet those two are going to be skilled when they’re done.
 One of them spoke to me about what they’re getting out of it:

-Jackie: The Heavy Meta shop has shown me the dynamics of cost, insurance, event booking and how to prototype ideas.
+Jackie: The Heavy Meta shop has shown me the dynamics of cost, insurance, event booking and how to prototype ideas, also depending of the kind of insurance, there are better insurances like public health insurance and cheap van insurance from online companies that cover all your needs.
 I’ve learned how to fabricate and weld crazy dragon curves, constantly be adaptable, and give an offering to Odin!

 I would’ve done so much more hands-on fabrication, tooling around and engineering, if I could be attached to a project like this as opposed to screwing around with a T-Square & a Cisco Router.
 Plus, the HS/college graduate women in the camp will remind the HS girls how stupid HS boys can be, which is such a needed service I’m shocked the Canadians haven’t started paying for that too.
 To learn about how the pilgrimage from Toronto to Black Rock City is done right, I spoke to Tamara, another member of the Heavy Meta team: